 Eczema can be aggravated by stress.
 In some cases oils and ointments can aggravate it as well as they might cause the skin to overheat.
 The area may also be more itchy directly after bathing.

 Lukewarm or cold compresses, can be helpful.
 Add one to two drops of essential oil or essential oil blend.
 Consider patchouli, juniper or sandalwood for weeping eczema; rose for scaly eczema; chamomile or yarrow for inflamed eczema or lavender for infected eczema.
 Topically one could also consider applying a gel, which has an essential oil or essential oil blend added to it, or use an infused oil of calendula as a base — 1 teaspoon (5ml) calendula to which is added 1 — 2 drops of essential oil.
 Baths are another way in which the essential oils can be used.
 Remember that essential oils do not dissolve in water so add an equal number of drops of emulsifier, or if you don’t have an emulsifier add an equal number of drops of liquid soap to disperse the essential oil droplets through the water.
 One can also add a handful of baking soda to the water to help reduce the itching.
 If stress is a factor massage with essential oils can be given but one would only be able to massage those areas where the skin was clear.

-Essential oils, which have been found to be helpful with eczema include; cedarwood, German and Roman chamomile, juniper berry (weeping eczema), geranium, lavender, patchouli (weeping), rose otto, sandalwood (weeping) and yarrow.
+Essential oils found to be helpful with eczema include: carrot seed, cedarwood, German and Roman chamomile, juniper berry (weeping eczema), geranium, helichrysum, lavender, myrrh, patchouli (weeping), rose otto, sandalwood (weeping), violet leaf and yarrow.

 Lifestyle and diet should also be reviewed.

 Fiona Rattray & Linda Ludwig, Clinical Massage Therapy, Understanding, Assessing and Treating over 70 Conditions , Talus Incorporated, 2000.